BNN-UPC/ignnition/docs_rst/Examples/graph_query_neural_networks.rst

 To execute this example, please download the source files at `Graph Query Neural
 Network <https://github.com/knowledgedefinednetworking/ignnition/tree/master/examples/Graph_query_networks>`__.
-In this directory you will find all the necessary material regarding *Graph Query Neural Network*, including a minimal dataset along with all the files composing the implementation of this GNN model --model description and training option files.
+In this directory, you will find all the necessary material regarding *Graph Query Neural Network*, including a minimal dataset along with all the files composing the implementation of this GNN model --model description and training option files.
 Moreover, we recommend reading